Choosing an SEO approach

 Deeper optimization starts

-E-E-A-T signals get attention — author bios, credentials, trust signals.
+Trust signals get attention — author bios, credentials, reviews.
 Internal linking gets cleaned up.
 Any structural issues from the scan get addressed.
 You can see a full history of what changed and undo anything within 24 hours.

 Week 3